Dynamics of the sine-Gordon equation on tadpole graphs: Well-posedness for the sine-Gordon on a tadpole graph

 The main result of this section can be stated as follows. \begin{theorem} The Cauchy problem associated to the sine-Gordon model \eqref{sg3} on a tadpole graph $\cG$ is locally well-posed on the energy space $\mathcal{E}(\cG)\times L^2(\cG)$.
 More precisely, for any $\boldsymbol{\Psi} \in \cE(\cG)\times L^2(\cG)$ there exists $T > 0$ such that the sine-Gordon system \eqref{sg3} has a unique solution,

 with initial condition $\boldsymbol{W}(0) = \boldsymbol{\Psi}$.
 Furthermore, for every $T_0 \in (0,T)$ the data-solution map,

 is, at least, of class $C^2$. \end{theorem}

-The proof of Theorem \ref{IVP} requires some preliminary material.
-We start by describing the spectrum of the one parameter family of self-adjoint operators $(-\Delta, D_Z)$ for $Z \in \R$ defined in \eqref{Laplaciantadpole} and \eqref{Domain0} (for a related result in the context of tadpole graphs see Noja and Pelinovsky \cite{NoPel20}, Proposition A.1).
-In order to simplify the notation we will write $\cF_Z$ to denote the operator $-\Delta$ acting on $L^2(\cG)$ with domain $D_Z$, for each $Z \in \R$.
+The proof of Theorem \ref{IVP} follows the script established in Angulo and Plaza \cite{AP1} (see Section 2) in the case of the sine-Gordon model on a $\mathcal Y$-junction with a $\delta$-interaction.
+Thus, we start by describing the spectrum of the one parameter family of self-adjoint operators $(-\Delta, D_Z)$ for $Z \in \R$ defined in \eqref{Laplaciantadpole} and \eqref{Domain0} (for a related result in the context of tadpole graphs see Noja and Pelinovsky \cite{NoPel20}, Proposition A.1).
+In order to simplify the notation we write $\cF_Z$ to denote the operator $-\Delta$ acting on $L^2(\cG)$ with domain $D_Z$, for each $Z \in \R$.

 \begin{theorem} For every $Z \in \R$ the essential spectrum of the self-adjoint operator $\cF_Z$ is purely absolutely continuous and $\sess(\cF_Z) = \sac(\cF_Z) = [0,\infty)$.
-If $Z > 0$ then $\cF_Z$ has exactly one negative eigenvalue, i.e., its point spectrum is $\ptsp(\cF_Z) = \{ - \varrho_Z^2 \}$, where $\varrho_Z > 0$ is the only positive root of the trascendental equation
+If $Z > 0$ then $\cF_Z$ has exactly one negative eigenvalue, i.e., its point spectrum is $\ptsp(\cF_Z) = \{ - \varrho_{_Z}^2 \}$, where $\varrho_{_Z} > 0$ is the only positive root of the trascendental equation

 and with eigenfunction